culegooner/SpawnEggDropsMod/README.md

 To download the binary click here https://github.com/culegooner/SpawnEggDropsMod/releases

-This minecraft 1.6 mod uses events to drop the spawn egg of an entity once killed.
+This minecraft 1.6 mod uses events to drop the spawn egg of an entity once killed with the drop spawn enchantment.
 This is not a coremode, it doesn't modify any base classes.

 This is part of a tutorial on forge 1.6 events and coremods